shishir1991/AirBnB-Analysis-of-Data-Using-Power-BI/README.md

   - Create a new Pull Request.

 ## License
-   This project is licensed under the MIT License - see the [License](#License) file for details.
+   This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
    Created by Shishir Kherod - feel free to contact me at shishirdma@gmail.com.